docsforadobe/javascript-tools-guide/docs/user-interface-tools/event-handling.md

 Returns true if the given modifier was active when the event occurred, false otherwise.

-#### NOTE
+!!! note
     If you’re trying to check whether keyboard modifier keys (alt/ctrl/meta/shift) are held down at any time in your script, not just in an event, see [Keyboard state object](environment.md#environment-keyboard-state).

 ---

-<a id="keyboardevent-object-initkeyboardevent"></a>

 #### initKeyboardEvent()